-and knew that his Connecticut driver's license was suspended.
+approximately 6:41 p.m., members of the Connecticut State Police Troop D - Quality of Life Task Force spotted a vehicle in the area of I-395 near BROOKLYN -- On Sept.
+30 at exit 87 in Plainfield and recognized the driver as Charlie Clavell, of 29 Tiffany Street, QLTF Troopers Brooklvn. recognized Clavell from previous police related contacts and knew that his Connecticut driver's license was suspended.
 Troopers stopped the car and placed Clavell under arrest for operating with a suspended license.
-While interviewing Clavell, Troopers observed several indicators of criminal activity and became suspicious that narcotics may be on his person.
+While interview-ing Clavell, Troopers observed several indicators of criminal activity and became suspicious that narcotics may be on his person.
 K9 Ambrie, a female black Labrador trained in narcotic detection, was used to sniff Clavell and gave a very strong alert to his waistband area.
 Clavell later admitted to having "crack cocaine" hidden in his pants.
-Numerous clear plastic knotted bags of "crack cocaine" packaged for sale were seized by Troopers.
+Numerous clear plastic knotted bags of

+"crack cocaine" packaged for sale were seized by Troopers.
 Clavell was placed under arrest without incident and transported back to Troop D where he was processed and charged with Possession of Narcotics - 21a-279(a), Possession of Narcotics With Intent to Sell 21a-278b and Operating a Motor Vehicle while under Suspension 14-215.
 Clavell was released on a \$10,000.00 bond and is to appear in Danielson Superior Court on Oct.
 16. Members of the Connecticut State Police are committed to combating drug activity in the "Quiet Corner" and anyone

 Charlie Clavell with information regarding the illegal sale of narcotics are encouraged to call the Troop D QLTF anonymous Tips Hotline at 860-779-4950 or message the QLTF Facebook page.

 Candidates invited to share views Election Day on Nov.
 5 is fast approaching.
 The Villager offers all candidates for election or re-election a chance to submit answers and a photo to a questionnaire supplied by The Villager.
 The questionnaire offers candidates a chance to explain themselves and their candidacy through several questions from The Villager.
 Please limit your answers to 75 words or less per question.
 Responses over 75 words will be edited down to 75 words, no exceptions.
-To request a questionnaire, please e-mail Charlie@villagernewspapers.com.
+To request a questionnaire, please Community Center.
+Thompson e-mail Charlie@villagernewspapers.com.
 All questionnaires will be printed on a weekly basis but the last group of letters must be received by Monday, Oct.
 28, in order to be published before the election.

-Thompson candidates forum THOMPSON Thompson Together, Inc., with the support of the Republican and Democratic Town Committees, is again sponsoring two evenings quesand answer forums for candidates at the Thompson Library Community Center.
-Thompson voters will have the opportunity to propose questions for the candidates and to hear their positions on the important issues.
+Thompson candidates forum THOMPSON - Thompson Together, Inc., with the support of the Republican and Democratic Town Committees, is again sponsoring two evenings of tion answer forums for candivoters will have the opportunity to propose questions for the candidates and to hear their positions on the important issues.
 Please arrive early if you have a question to propose.
-On Weds.
-10/9 from 6:30 to 7:35, candidates to the Board of Finance will answer questions, and Planning & Zoning candidates will do the same from 8:00 to 9:05.
-On Weds.
-10/16 from 6:30 to 7:35, candidates to the Board of Selectmen will be presented, with Board of Education candidates from 8:00 to 9:05.
+On Weds. ques-10/9 from 6:30 to 7:35, candidates and to the Board of Finance will answer questions, and Planning & Zoning candidates will do the same from 8:00 to 9:05.
+On Weds. dates at the Thompson 10/16 from 6:30 to 7:35, candi-Library dates to the Board of Selectmen will be presented, with Board of Education candidates from 8:00 to 9:05.
 During each evening's intermission, all candidates running for any town position may be available to speak with the public over light refreshments.
 The public is urged to come meet your candidates in preparation for the election on Nov.
-5. Thompson Together does not endorse any candidates.
+5. Thompson Together does not 30 Front Street (Rt.
+44) Downtown Putnam, Connecticut Presents: Theatre of Northeastern Connecticut THE LEGE F SLEE HOLLO with Jonathan Kruk Wednesday, October 16 7:30 pm • \$22.00 Per ticket